 What are you wiping your bottom with?
 When it comes to toilet paper brands, most people focus on quality & comfort.
 If you are into green & non-toxic living, you’d likely select a recycled brand to be more sustainable.
 But did you know that your toilet paper could be treated with harsh chemicals regardless if it’s “sustainable” or not?
-And if you are a woman, this could be a bit more problematic.
-You’ve trusted Mamavation to cover topics like the safest teas, safest disposable plates, and safest food packaging.
-Now join us as we delve into the places others dare not go–toilet paper.
+You’ve trusted Mamavation to cover topics like the safest teas, safest disposable plates, and safest cookware, Now join us as we delve into the places others dare not go–toilet paper.

 Toilet Paper Is Incredibly Problematic to The Environment.
 It Disrupts The Largest Carbon Sink We Have In The World–The Canadian Boreal Forest.